William Shi-Yuan Wang: Academic career

-Empirical and theoretical contributions

 Sinitic languages

 Wang has made contributions to the genetic classification of Sinitic languages and their typological peculiarities, including the study of its tones.
 He has published on Chinese phonology, tones, syntax, as well as overviews of Chinese languages, and tone languages generally.

 In addition to his research contributions, he was elected as the first president of the International Association of Chinese Linguistics (founded in 1992).
 He co-edited the Oxford Handbook of Chinese Linguistics with Chaofen Sun in 2015.
 He is credited with founding the Department of East Asian languages in addition to the Department of Linguistics at Ohio State University.